 The renewal offer from your provider is rarely your best option in terms of price.

-It is important to understand that a renewal offer is a new contract with a new rate, not a continuation of your expiring contract.
+It is essential to understand that a renewal offer is a new contract with a new rate, not a continuation of your expiring contract.

-The new contract (your renewal offer) includes the details of your new electricity rate, often higher than what you’ve been paying.
+The new contract includes the details of your new electricity rate, often higher than what you’ve been paying.

 In Texas, providers are required to send renewal notices at least 30 days before a contract expires.
 Still, you can expect to begin receiving renewal offers as early as 60 days and sometimes three months before your contract’s expiration.